Nest Radio: History

-Website

-The North West FM website was launched in 2000.
-The website was re-developed and re-launched in 2005 and re-developed again, into its current version, on 19 April 2018.
+In 2026, North West FM changed names to Nest Radio.

 New transmission site

 North West FM is upgrading and re-locating its transmitter (and associated equipment) as well as increasing the output power of the transmitted signal.
 The station's website says the changes will enable a stronger signal to better service the nominated licence area.

+With the extremely bad transmission signal (98.9 FM) on reduced transmission output that has dragged on for well over 13 years, making listening to the station on the FM band virtually impossible in nearby suburbs such as Airport West, Gladstone Park, Sunbury and Bulla...Neither North West FM, The Hume City Council or The Australian Communications and Media Authority (ACMA) appear to even care about resuming full power (400 watts) as it was prior to 2013/2014.